Nnadichioma/dvdrental_data_analysis/README.md

 DVD Rental Data Analysis
 # 🎬 DVD Rental SQL Analysis (PostgreSQL)

 This project explores the **DVD Rental database** using **PostgreSQL** to extract meaningful insights using SQL queries.
-It includes both basic and advanced queries such as filtering, aggregations, joins, and subqueries — without any visualizations.
+It includes both basic and advanced queries such as filtering, aggregations, joins, and subqueries.
 Screenshots of query results are included for illustration.

 ---